NativeScript/docs-v7/docs/code-sharing/migrating-a-web-project.md

 * **app-routing.module.ts** - for web (this is the usual file name for it, but it might be different in your project),
 * **app-routing.module.tns.ts** - for mobile

-This is especially useful, while you migrate all web components into code sharing structure.
-Once, this is complete, you could switch to a singe **routes** configuration for both web and mobile.
+This is especially useful, while you migrate all web components into a code-sharing structure.
+Once this is complete, you could switch to a singe **routes** configuration for both web and mobile.

 Also, if you expect your web app to have a different set of pages to your mobile app, then you could keep the **routes** separate.
 For example, your web app could have an admin screen, which might not be required in the mobile app.
 In this case it makes sense to have two sets of navigation configurations.